Affimer: Therapeutics

 The small size and stability profile of Affimers combined with their human origin confer drug-like properties.
 This may represent advantages over antibodies in terms of tissue penetration, for example in solid tumours where Avacta are developing PD-L1 inhibitors as alternatives to Opdivo and Yervoy, though requires half life modification to prevent rapid excretion through the kidney.

 Affimers can be conjugated to form multimers for the design of therapeutics.
 Examples include the production of multi-specific Affimer molecules to albumin binders to increase their half-life in vivo and for use as the targeting moiety in chimeric receptors or modified to carry a toxin in Affimer-drug conjugates.

-Affimers as therapeutics are in discovery and preclinical development to tackle cancer, both via CAR-T cell therapy and as immune checkpoint inhibitors.
+Affimers as therapeutics are in discovery and preclinical development to tackle cancer, both via CAR-T cell therapy and as checkpoint inhibitors.
 Early studies using ex vivo human samples showed low immunogenicity associated with the Affimer scaffold, at levels comparable to a marketed antibody therapeutic.
 Furthermore, initial preclinical studies showed good efficacy and tolerability of the anti-PDL1 immuno-oncology Affimers in mice.
 It is anticipated that IND filing for the first Affimer therapeutic will occur in 2023.